Consumers will benefit from the IoT but we must build trust in connected devices first.

 What Does a Secure Device Look Like?

 How do consumers know what products have security built-in?
 Currently, there is no consistent information to inform their decision-making.
-There is no agreed form of wording, rating system, or logo to point people in the direction of trustworthy products and this lack of clarity makes it hard for them to buy with confidence.
+While individual governments are coming up with some solutions, there is no agreed form of wording, rating system, or logo to point people in the direction of trustworthy products and this lack of clarity makes it hard for them to buy with confidence.

-As an industry, we must get better at communicating with customers about security in a way that is easy to understand.
+As an industry, we must get better at communicating with customers about security in a way that is easy to understand, and we’re proud that the PSA Certified ecosystem are taking proactive steps to do that.

 Consumer IoT Security: The Business Perspective